larspetrus/Roofpig/README.md

 **Dependencies**

-Roofpig needs jQuery and three.js to work.
+Roofpig needs jQuery, three.js and a modern canvas enabled browser to work.

 ##2.
 Configuration